directus/directus/docs/cloud/glossary.md

 ### Premium Support

 Premium Support could include retainers for development, staff training sessions, guaranteed uptime, and any other common services.
-This is offered for Enterprise Projects and specific terms are set case-by-case, based on your Project needs.
+This is offered for Enterprise Projects and specific terms are set case-by-case.
 Premium Support often includes a private communication channel with team Engineers and guaranteed response times.

 :::tip Add-on Premium Support